opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/2_deploy-nextcloud-on-cce.md

    You may need to restart the **nginx-ingress-controller** pod after making these changes for them to take effect.

-   Without these settings, the annotations will fail to validate, leading to potential Nextcloud service discovery issues.
+   Without these settings, the annotations validation will fail, leading to potential Nextcloud service discovery issues.
 This is a critical setting that must be configured properly.
    :::

    :::danger User Responsibility